 Mercurial bundles a repository-serving script similar to hg serve that may fill the needs of smaller companies who just need a way to share links between people.
 It can run on most servers that support WSGI, and it is included with Mercurial itself.

-Bitbucket and FishEye both connect to popular issue tracking tools like JIRA or Bugzilla.
+Fisheye connects to popular issue tracking tools like Jira or Bugzilla.

 Mercurial or Git?